Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 Immediates are interpreted similarly to a header word for heap objects.
 That is, they contain a class index and a hash code.
 The class index is 8 bits and the hash code is 40-51 bits.
 The encodings for UndefinedObject, True, and False are extremely wasteful of space (because there is only one instance of each, so the hash code is irrelevant), but the efficiency of dispatch and code generation depend on them being literal values and having separate classes.

 #### Tag values
 1. Object - this is reserved for the master superclass.
-This is also the value returned by `immediate_class` for all heap and non-heap objects.
+This is also the value returned by `immediate_class` for all heap and thread-local objects.
 This is an address of an in-memory object, so sign-extending the address is all that is required.
 This gives us 48-bit addresses, which is the maximum for current architectures.
 (This could be extended by 3 more bits, if required.)
 2. SmallInteger - this is reserved for the bit patterns that encode small integers.
 This isn't encoded in the tag.
 For integers the low 51 bits of the"hash code" make up the value, so this provides 51-bit integers (-1,125,899,906,842,624 to 1,125,899,906,842,623).
 The negative integers are first, with a 0 in the high bit, followed by the positive integers with a 1 in the high bit.
 This allows numerous optimizations of SmallInteger operations (see [[Optimizations]]).
 3. Float - this is reserved  for the bit patterns that encode double-precision IEEE floating point.
 This isn't encoded in the tag, but rather with all the values outside the range of literals (where the S+M is less than 0xFFF).
 4. False: The False and True classes only differ by 1 bit so they can be tested easily if that is appropriate (in code generation).
 This only encodes the single value `false`.